psravanthi/Yelp-Image-Classification/README.md

 Feature_extract.py : Object detection using HOG and Feature extraction using embedded space paradigm Model_svm.ipynb : SVM for classification

-I'm working on improving the results by using convoluted neural nets.
+I'm working on further improving the results by using convoluted neural nets.